Pankaj1275dotcom/AgentSphere-AI/README.md

 AgentSphere-AI is a production-ready Agentic Retrieval-Augmented Generation (RAG) chatbot that can answer questions from uploaded PDF documents and real-time web sources.

 The system intelligently routes user queries between document retrieval and web search using LangGraph agents.
-It combines semantic search and keyword search through Hybrid Retrieval (BM25 + Vector Search + RRF Fusion) for more accurate answers.
+It combines semantic search and keyword search through Hybrid Retrieval (BM25 + Vector Search + RRF Fusion) for highly accurate responses.

 If the Gemini API becomes unavailable, the system automatically switches to Groq as a fallback LLM, ensuring uninterrupted responses.